LinkedInLearning/software-testing-assistance-with-GitHub-Copilot-AI-3904213/README.md

 # Software Testing Assistance with GitHub Copilot AI
 This is the repository for the LinkedIn Learning course Software Testing Assistance with GitHub Copilot AI.
 The full course is available from [LinkedIn Learning][lil-course-url].

+![lil-thumbnail-url]

+Discover how to leverage AI, specifically GitHub Copilot, to enhance automated testing in your software development process.
+Instructor Gary Kovar demonstrates how to write, refactor, and generate tests efficiently, ensuring code quality and stability.
+Gary starts by exploring the capabilities of Copilot, the principles of automated testing, and how AI can significantly bolster your test coverage and code quality.
+Learn to configure a test suite, identify testable code, and generate meaningful tests with ease.
+Practical sessions on refactoring with tests ensure you add a layer of safety to your development process.
+Upon completing this course, you’ll be ready to use GitHub Copilot to generate automated tests from existing code and create new code after writing tests.

 _See the readme file in the main branch for updated instructions and information._
 ## Instructions
 This repository has branches for each of the videos in the course.
 You can use the branch pop up menu in github to switch to a specific branch and take a look at the course at that stage, or you can add `/tree/BRANCH_NAME` to the URL to go to the branch you want to access.